Who are the Malaysians?

 There have been Indians in Malaysia for thousands of years, with traders and settlers from ancient India arriving as early as 500 BC.
 Many more arrived in the 15th century, when the Melaka Sultanate became part of the Spice Routes.

 British colonisation of Malaya and India in the 19th century brought another influx of migrants.
 Some came for trade and business.
 Others were recruited for civil service, or to work in sugarcane and rubber plantations, or to build roads and railways.
-Many were Hindu Tamils from the southern part of India, which is why Tamil is the most widely spoken language among Malaysian Indians today.
+Many were Tamil Hindus from the southern part of India, which is why Tamil is the most widely spoken language among Malaysian Indians today.

 Another wave of Tamils came to Malaya starting in the 1920s, filling clerical and government posts, and eventually professional positions in fields like medicine and law.
 And, since the 1970s, many Indians have arrived to work in the tech sector.